 Here is a link to the University of Georgia, Terry College’s marketing Ph.D. application.

 If you are interested in a Ph.D. studying the marketing/accounting interface, marketing metrics, or one of the other topics my research covers drop me a line.

-Check out Scott Cowley’s excellent advice here
+Check out Scott Cowley’s excellent advice on a marketing PhD application here